davidjbradshaw/iframe-resizer/README.md

 <iframe src="http://anotherdomain.com/frame.content.html" width="100%" scrolling="no"></iframe>
 ```

 Note that scrolling is set to 'no', as older versions of IE don't allow this to be turned off in code and can just slightly add a bit of extra space to the bottom of the content that it doesn't report when it returns the height.
+If you have problems, check the [troubleshooting](#troubleshooting) section below.

 ###Example
 To see this working take a look at this [example](http://davidjbradshaw.com/iframe-resizer/example/) and watch the console log.